-In the last decade, technology and high speed internet have helped overcome some challenges of managing remote employees.
-The State of Remote Work 2019 report by OwlLabs found that 48% of US workers work remotely at least once per week, and 30% work remotely full-time.
+In the last decade, technology and high-speed internet have helped overcome some challenges of managing remote employees.
+The State of remote work 2019 report by OwlLabs found that 48% of US workers work remotely at least once per week, and 30% work remotely full-time.
 Of the people who work remotely at least once a month, 49% work remotely full-time.
 These are big numbers and there are many reasons why there are so many remote employees.

 Businesses can save as much as $11,000 a year on each employee who works remotely.
-There is no need for office space, and in many cases remote employees use their own computers for work.
+There is no need for office space, and in many cases, remote employees use their own computers for work.
 The overhead costs for remote employees are lower compared to those working in the office.

-Many surveys also suggest that remote employees are as productive as those working in office.
-So companies not only save money, they also get more output from employees.
+Many surveys also suggest that remote employees are as productive as those working in an office.
+So companies not only save money, but they also get more output from employees.
 It’s no wonder then that so many companies offer flexible work options.

-Research also suggests that remote employees are happier, less stressed and happier.
+Research also suggests that remote employees are happier, less stressed, and happier.
 In fact, remote employees may be even willing to take a small pay cut in order to work remotely.
 The OwlLabs report also found that full-time remote workers say they’re happy in their job 22% more than people who never work remotely.
 They are also 13% more likely to stay in the job for five or more years.

 But if you’re thinking of jumping on the bandwagon and hiring remote workers at your business, you need to consider a few things.
 There are still some challenges in managing remote employees.